Travel snarled as first nor'easter of La Niña winter season slams East Coast with rain, ice and snow

 WINTER STORM WARNING EXPLAINED

-The effects of the snow will be amplified across higher elevations, including parts of the Adirondacks, Green and White mountain ranges through Wednesday morning.
+The effects of the snow were amplified across higher elevations, including parts of the Adirondacks, Green and White mountain ranges.

-Meanwhile, where exactly the rain-snow line sets up could have significant impacts on drivers.
-Anywhere between a coating and 0.25 of an inch of ice is forecast for roads in the Appalachians, particularly in West Virginia and Virginia
+Meanwhile, where exactly the rain-snow line set up had significant impacts on drivers.
+Anywhere between a coating and 0.25 of an inch of ice covered roads in the Appalachians, particularly in West Virginia and Virginia

-Higher elevations in Pennsylvania, northern New Jersey, New York's Mid-Hudson Valley and Connecticut could also see ice accumulating.
+Higher elevations in Pennsylvania, northern New Jersey, New York's Mid-Hudson Valley and Connecticut also saw ice accumulating.

 ARCTIC BLAST USHERS IN FREEZING, POTENTIALLY RECORD COLD FOR 235 MILLION AMERICANS TO KICK OFF LA NIÑA WINTER